fstwn/malt/README.md

 ## Licensing & References

 - Original code is licensed under the MIT License.
-- The `malt.ipc` and `malt.tf_shapenet` modules are based on code by Yijiang Huang.
+- The `malt.ipc` module is based on code by Yijiang Huang.
 This code is licensed under the MIT License found under `licenses/compas_rpc_example`.
 - The `malt.intri` module is based on the [intrinsic-triangulations-tutorial](https://github.com/nmwsharp/intrinsic-triangulations-tutorial) code by Nicholas Sharp and Mark Gillespie & Keenan Crane.
 Unfortunately, no license is provided by its authors for this public open-source code.
 The code is based on the paper *"Navigating Intrinsic Triangulations" by Nicholas Sharp, Yousuf Soliman & Keenan Crane, ACM Transactions on Graphics, 2019*.
 - The redistributed executables of [ShapeSPH](https://github.com/mkazhdan/ShapeSPH) are licensed under the MIT License found under `licenses/ShapeSPH`.
 - The [FFTW](http://www.fftw.org/) .dlls that are redistributed with the ShapeSPH executables are licensed under the GNU General Public License founde under `licenses/FFTW`.